 What is Investigative Journalism: History, Characteristics, Scope, Best Examples

 Journalism has different types and forms.
 One of these types is Investigative Journalism.
-This journalism started centuries ago, but became famous in the late 19th and early 20th centuries.
-During that time, journalists like Ida Tarbell and Upton Sinclair from the United States exposed the abuses of powerful companies and the difficulties faced by workers.
+This journalism started centuries ago, but became famous in late 19th and early 20th centuries.
+During that time, journalists like Ida Tarbell and Upton Sinclair from the United States exposed abuses of powerful companies and difficulties faced by workers.
 Today, investigative journalism has become an important tool in democratic societies.
 It has become the pillar of true journalism in corporates, TRPs, paid viewerships, etc. Read this article to know about investigative journalism in detail, its origins, characteristics, negatives and positives, and best examples.

 - What is Investigative Journalism?